Publish a hunt

 Common Treasure Hunt publish blockers

-Treasure hunt '{{treasure_hunt_name}}' has no treasure hunt objects | The hunt exists, but participants have nothing to collect. | Add at least one item in Objects to find. |
+- The hunt has no objects — participants have nothing to collect.
+Add at least one object in Objects to find.

 When preview and publish are different